developer-zebra/developer-zebra-site/src/enterprise-browser/2-6/guide/eac/index.md

 #### Supported Parameters:

-**Voice text -** words input into this field are spoke to the device user when the field receives focus.
-For example, "This field speaks the result of scanning data"
+**Voice text -** words input into this field are spoken to the device user when the field receives focus.
+For example, "This field speaks the result of scanning data."

 **Pitch -** sets the pitch for text-to-speech output in a scalar range with a starting (default) value of 1.0 (normal pitch).
 Greater values increase the pitch of the synthesized voice, lesser values decrease it. **Float values only**.